-Wheaton Precious Metals: Don't Chase The Stock Here
+Wheaton Precious Metals: Don't Chase The Stock Here (NYSE:WPM)

 The company has seen a significantly improved earnings trend, with annual earnings per share expected to hit a multi-year high in FY-2020 based on estimates of $0.88.

-While the company has seen a continued tailwind from higher metals prices, the stock is beginning to get a little extended short-term, now 40% above its 200-day moving average.
+While the company has seen a continued tailwind from higher metals prices, the stock is beginning to get a little extended short term, now 40% above its 200-day moving average.

 Based on this, I believe investors would be wise not to chase the stock here above $48.00.

 It's been a strong start to the year for the Gold Miners Index (GDX), and the sector that has been an anchor on most portfolios for much of the past decade has finally come roaring back to life.
 Not surprisingly, Wheaton Precious Metals (WPM) has been leading this charge higher, and the stock has found itself up more than 160% in just 45 trading days and sitting just shy of all-time highs.
-While much of this move is justified given the company's improved net debt position, earnings trends, and margin expansion, I believe the stock is finally beginning to get a little extended short-term.
+While much of this move is justified given the company's improved net debt position, earnings trends, and margin expansion, I believe the stock is finally beginning to get a little extended short term.
 This does not mean one should rush out and liquidate their full position, but it does mean that investors would be wise not to chase the stock here and add new exposure above $48.00.
-Long-term, Wheaton Precious Metals could head higher, but short-term, the risks are elevated for buying at current levels.
+Long term, Wheaton Precious Metals could head higher, but short term, the risks are elevated for buying at current levels.

 (Source: Company Presentation)